 EPGs evolved with the advent of digital and Pay TV – to incorporate all the extra new channels – and again as video-on-demand took off (remember backwards EPGs?).

 Now, in a world where so much TV viewing is OTT, what does the future hold for electronic programming guides?
-That’s the topic of this week’s OTT Question Time (Thursday 30th June, 4pm UK / 5pm CET).
+That was the topic of this week’s OTT Question Time.

-Together with Rose Hulse, CEO and founder of ScreenHits TV, Pat Byrden, VP Business Development & Strategy at Xperi and Esti Rodero, Sales Manager at Red Bee Media, we’ll discuss:
+Together with Rose Hulse, CEO and founder of ScreenHits TV, Pat Byrden, VP Business Development & Strategy at Xperi and Esti Rodero, Sales Manager at Red Bee Media, we discussed:

 - A quick history of EPGs